Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam30/09/2024

-On September 27, at the headquarters of the Vietnam Fatherland Front in Hanoi , Mr. Tang Tuan Tu, Chairman of the Vietnamese Association in the UK (VAUK), presented 100 million VND to support flood victims.
+On September 27, at the headquarters of the Vietnam Fatherland Front in Hanoi , Mr. Tang Tuan Tu, Chairman of the Vietnamese Association in the UK (VAUK), donated 100 million VND to support flood victims.
 (Photo: VNA)

-Professor Nguyen Xuan Huan, Chairman of VIS, shared that in just 2 days of campaigning, the association raised a total of 4,000 pounds (131 million VND), including support from a local politician.
+Professor Nguyen Xuan Huan, Chairman of VIS, shared that in just 2 days of campaigning, the association had raised a total of 4,000 pounds (131 million VND), including support from a local politician.
 Professor Huan said he felt proud because the sharing came not only from Vietnamese intellectuals in the UK but also from British friends.
-This reflects the development and prestige of VIS in the locality.
+This reflected the development and prestige of VIS in the locality.

 On September 22, representatives of the Vietnam Women and Children's Association in the UK (second from right) presented gifts to people in Cao Bang province.
 (Photo: VNA)